11 June 2020, 10:38

 Tagline

-Moneylaundering is a global problem as it is financial crime.
-The aim of this article is to show you what the difference between the risk based approach and the rule based approach is:
+Money laundering is a global problem as it is financial crime.
+This articles aims to show you what the difference between the risk based approach and the rule based approach is:

 There are currently 2 different types of approaches

 Having determined the appropriate risk category or score of a particular client, market, product or process, companies are then required to implement a control and mitigation framework to ensure that each level of risk is appropriately mitigated to a level matching the risk appetite of the company in question.
-The outcoming of these mitigating measures need to be monitored on a regular basis and should be documented in an audit-ready way
+The outcoming of these mitigating measures need to be monitored regularly and should be documented in an audit-ready way.

 There is often more clarity for companies in what needs to be done within the rule-based approach.
 This has been seen over the past 5 years, as a significant increase in licensed companies, needing to be AML compliant has taken place.
 The risk-based approach often requires more experience to be understood than the rule-based approach.